(In the list below a few examples are given in relationship to

 become violent when they grow up.)
 But does television programming

-violent programs?
-Perhaps an entirely different reason creates
+programs?
+Perhaps an entirely different reason creates violence not

-violence not related to television at all.
-Stephen Jay Gould called
+related to television at all.
+Stephen Jay Gould called the invalid

 16. False dichotomy: considering only the

-logic tending to describe in terms of up/down, black/white,
+tending to describe in terms of up/down, black/white, true/false,

-He's either guilty or not guilty.)
-Many times, a continuum occurs
+guilty or not guilty.)
+Many times, a continuum occurs between the

-between the extremes that people fail to see.
-The universe also
+extremes that people fail to see.
+The universe also contains many

 17. Half truths (suppressed evidence): A